msztolcman/smtpc/README.md

 * Easily build email message as `text/plain`, `text/html` or full MIME message (`multipart/alternative`)
+* Messages can be a templates with values replaced when sending
 * Handles SMTP authentication, SSL and TLS
 * Profiles allows you to use predefined SMTP servers
 * Predefine messages set and use them for sending